Fauré’s Requiem: Music for Reflection and Hope

 - Vaughan Williams: Fantasia on a theme by Thomas Tallis

-- Richard Blackford: Vision of a Garden for chorus (World premiere)
+- Richard Blackford: Vision of a Garden for baritone, chorus & string orchestra (World premiere)

 - Fauré: Cantique de Jean Racine; Requiem